External Awards for Social Welfare/Social Work Students

 The Foreign Language and Area Studies Awards enables students who are U.S. citizens and permanent residents to acquire a high level of competence in one or more foreign languages.
 Fellowships are awarded to students in modern foreign language and area studies, with priority given to students in the humanities, social sciences, and professional fields.

 Provides Fellows with $7,500 stipends to support summer field work on specific assignments for qualified organizations operating in countries where USAID operates.
 Managed by UC Berkeley’s Master of Development Practice (MDP) program.

 Offers annual fellowships to UCB Graduate students (up to $15,000) whose research relates to their mission.
 Fellowship program aims to attract scholars from across a broad spectrum of academic disciplines, with an emphasis on the social-behavioral sciences.

 Institute of Governmental Studies

-Research grants and fellowships for doctoral students writing dissertations related to American politics, policy, and government.
+Grants and fellowships for graduate and undergraduate students doing research related to American politics, policy, and government.

 Institute of International Studies Dissertation Fellowships